68rajat68/Youtube_Clone/README.md

 - [Contact](#contact)

 ## Project Overview
-The **YouTube Clone** is a React application that mimics the core features of YouTube, allowing users to search for and watch videos.
+The **YouTube Clone** is a React application that mimics the core features of YouTube, allowing users to watch videos.
 The app is designed to replicate the look and feel of YouTube while providing a streamlined experience for users.

 The site is hosted on Vercel and can be accessed at [YouTube Clone](https://youtube-clone-zeta-rose.vercel.app/).

 ## Features
-- **Video Search:** Search for videos by keywords.
 - **Video Playback:** Watch videos within the app.
 - **Responsive Design:** The app is fully responsive and optimized for various devices.